exoplatform/platform/server/tomcat/patch/src/main/tomcat/EXO-README.txt

 1) How to run Tomcat
  * On the Windows platform

-   Open a DOS prompt command, go to exo-tomcat/bin and type the command .\eXo.bat run
+   Open a DOS prompt command, go to exo-tomcat/bin and type the command eXo.bat run

  * On Unix/linux/cygwin

-   Open a terminal, go to exo-tomcat/bin and type the command ./eXo.sh run You may need to change the permission of all *.sh files in the exo-tomcat/bin dir
+   Open a terminal, go to exo-tomcat/bin and type the command ./eXo.sh run You may need to change the permission of all *.sh files in the exo-tomcat/bin dir by using:
+     chmod +x *.sh

  For both OS environments, you need to set the JAVA_HOME variable.